delid4ve/openhab-3.x-sonoff/README.md

 Once you have initialized the account, run discovery as normal.

-All devices support automatic discovery.
+All devices support automatic discovery and this must be run even if using text based files in order to create a cache.

 For Sub devices, i.e sensors connected to an RF Bridge or Zigbee bridge, add the main device and then run discovery again to find any connected devices.